1. Compliance guidelines and transparency policy

 These groups are meant to stay in the organization, even if they are not active at a certain time (either after they finish a deliverable or while waiting to start work).

 ACRP also has a permanent Technical Committee, which is generally chaired by the President of the organization.

 The role of the Technical Committee is to handle any technical matter which is not included in any of the existing working groups.

-The Technical Committee may act as result of an urgency (for instance, in case of an accident, to provide advice) or as part of office for general technical topics.
+The Technical Committee may act as a result of an urgency (for instance, in case of an accident, to provide advice) or as part of the office for general technical topics.